 - b.
 Program implementation reporting for continuing covered entities (MS4s covered for 3 or more years on the reporting date).
-At a minimum, the covered entity shall report on the items below: - i. number of SWPPs reviewed; - ii. number and type of enforcement actions; - iii. percent of active construction sites inspected once; - iv. percent of active construction sites inspected more than once; - v. number of construction sites authorized for disturbances of one acre or more; and - vi. report on effectiveness of program, BMP and measurable goal assessment.
+At a minimum, the covered entity shall report on the items below: - i. number of SWPPPs reviewed; - ii. number and type of enforcement actions; - iii. percent of active construction sites inspected once; - iv. percent of active construction sites inspected more than once; - v. number of construction sites authorized for disturbances of one acre or more; and - vi. report on effectiveness of program, BMP and measurable goal assessment. - c.

-- c.
 Reporting for newly regulated covered entities (MS4s covered for less than 3 years on the reporting date).
-At a minimum, the covered entity shall report on the items below: - i. addresses stormwater runoff from new development and redevelopment projects to the small MS4 from projects that result in a land disturbance of greater than or i. program development deadlines and reporting:
+At a minimum, the covered entity shall report on the items below: